 Testing Multilingual Software – Lessons Learned

 As a specialized software testing company, sometimes our international clients ask us to test software that is not in English.
-In this case, the application must be tested based on your client’s language which you cannot recognize or understand, and possibly all documents from the client are also written in their native language.
+In this case, the multilingual application must be tested based on your client’s language which you cannot recognize or understand, and possibly all documents from the client are also written in their native language.
 Is testing multilingual software possible when your native language (and possibly only language) is English?

-We divide the testing into 3 phases:
+Divide the multilingual testing into 3 phases.

-Testing artifact input: Get the specifications and other related documents from the client and start learning the application.
+Phase 1 – Testing artifact input: Get the specifications and other related documents from the client and start learning the application.

-Testing execution: Create and execute test cases and report defects.
+Phase 2 – Testing execution: Create and execute test cases and report defects.

-Testing result: Analyze defects.
+Phase 3 – Testing result: Analyze defects.

 - Limited pure text descriptions: Since the language is unknown by the testing team, a translation tool must be used.
 Wordy descriptions may cause the inaccuracy of the translation and increase the difficulty of understanding the application.